chrisoldnall/MR_Preparation/README.md

 - Interlude (i)

   Before proceeding there is some manual work which is required to move only the .clumped files in to their own folder.

-We additionally need to create a folder set up based on how many SNPs we have per exposure as to save the genotyping information next.
+- 3 - SNPListCreator.py

-- 3a - ChromMerger.sh
+- 4a - ChromMerger.sh
-- 3b - SNPIDReader.py
+- 4b - SNPIDReader.py
-- 4 - Genotype.sh
+- 5 - Genotype.sh
-- 5a - IVWriter.py
+- 6a - IVWriter.py
-- 5b - OutcomeFilter.py
+- 6b - OutcomeFilter.py
-- 5c - ExposureFilter.py
+- 6c - ExposureFilter.py
+- 7 - FinalDFCreator.py

 As there is a fair few intracacies to these scripts, this user guide has been created.
 It is the intention that this will become a fully shelled pipeline soon.